PricelessToolkit/ESPBell-MAX/README.md

 - 1: ENABLED - ESPBell will automatically power down after the 'openTime' has elapsed.
 </details>

+> [!IMPORTANT]
+> Select your 'upTime' values carefully to ensure you have sufficient time for picking up your phone, checking notifications, and pressing the action button, along with a little extra time in reserve for added convenience.

 ```c
 // 1000 = 1s"
 const long upTime = 15000;  // How long to wait after wakeup before powering off "Latch PIN to LOW"